A Law Firm Representing Injured People

 Liability of Owners with Vicious Dogs

-• It is illegal for a person to own a vicious dog.
+• It is illegal for a person to keep a vicious dog more than seven days after being notified that the dog is vicious.

 • If a person illegally owns a vicious dog and the dog attacks someone and causes substantial bodily harm, the owner or keeper is guilty of a felony that carries a term of one to four years in prison.
 The judge may also impose a fine up to $5,000 and order the dog destroyed.